 Alcohol consumption can cause numerous diseases.
 Many people know that heavy drinking can lead to cirrhosis of the liver and is a leading cause of automobile accidents.
-But did you know chronic drinking could also lead to cancer and heart attack?
+But did you know chronic drinking can also lead to cancer and heart attack?
 Read on to find out consequences of heavy drinking.

 Excessive alcohol use can affect the hematologic system, which is made up of the blood, spleen, bone marrow, and the liver.
 It can cause your red blood cell count to be abnormally low, which is a condition called anemia.
 Symptoms of anemia include fatigue, shortness of breath, and lightheadedness.

 Chronic alcohol drinking can increase your risk for developing cancer.
 The body converts the alcohol you drink into acetaldehyde, which is a known carcinogen (substance that causes cancer).
 Cancers often found in heavy drinkers include those of the mouth, pharynx (throat), larynx (voice box), esophagus, liver, breast, and colorectal region.
-Many heavy drinkers also smoke, which increases cancer risk.
+Many heavy drinkers also smoke, which further increases cancer risk.

 Heavy drinking and binge drinking can cause heart disease or stroke.
 It can raise the levels of fats in the blood (triglycerides), lead to high blood pressure, and stroke.
-It can also cause cardiomyopathy (weakening of the heart muscle), and heart-rhythm abnormalities atrial and ventricular fibrillation.
+It can also cause cardiomyopathy (weakening of the heart muscle), and the heart-rhythm abnormalities atrial and ventricular fibrillation.

-Alcohol causes inflammation of the liver, and chronic drinking can cause scarring of liver tissue that leads to cirrhosis, a potentially fatal condition where the liver is so scarred it can no longer function.
+Alcohol causes inflammation of the liver, and chronic drinking can cause scarring of liver tissue that leads to cirrhosis, a potentially fatal condition in which the liver is so scarred it can no longer function.
 The risk increases the longer you have been drinking.
 Not all heavy drinkers will develop cirrhosis, though it seems to run in families, and women get it more often than men.

-Heavy or binge drinking, or alcohol withdrawal can lead to a form of epilepsy called status epilepticus, or an acute, prolonged epileptic seizure, which is a life-threatening condition.
+Heavy or binge drinking, or alcohol withdrawal, can lead to a form of epilepsy called status epilepticus, or an acute, prolonged epileptic seizure, which is a life-threatening condition.
 Excessive alcohol use can also trigger epilepsy in some people who did not have the condition before they started drinking.
 Some epilepsy medications may make you more sensitive to the effects of alcohol, and alcohol may interfere with some medications used to treat epilepsy.

 Gout is a type of arthritis caused by the formation of uric acid crystals in the joints.
 It can be very painful.
 Alcohol intake may increase the risk of developing gout, particularly in men, and beer seems to cause the condition more than other types of alcohol.
 If you already have gout, drinking alcohol may worsen your symptoms.